5 Thing You Can Do Right Now To Improve Your Hearing Health

-Taking care of your hearing health is a necessity, even if you don’t have a diagnosis of hearing loss.
-You want to protect the hearing ability that you have during your day-to-day life to ensure that you don’t lose it.
+Taking care of your hearing health is vital.
+This is true even if you don’t have a hearing loss diagnosis.
+You want to protect the hearing ability that you have during your day-to-day life.
+This is to make sure that you don’t lose it.
 Here are five of our best tips to help ensure that you’re protecting your hearing health today!

-Staying active is great for your health, especially when it comes to your hearing health.
+Staying active is great for your health.
+This is especially true when it comes to your hearing health.
 Activities like walking help to increase the amount of blood flow to your ears.
-This fresh blood is necessary for the tiny hair cells in your ear to do their job.
-Without adequate blood flow, these tiny hair cells can die and they won’t regenerate.
+This fresh blood is vital for the tiny hair cells in your ear to do their job.
+Without adequate blood flow, these tiny hair cells can die.
+They won’t regenerate.
 This can be the beginning of your journey through hearing loss.

 One main attribute to hearing loss has, time and time again, been smoking.
-In fact, a study from the University of Manchester showed that smokers are 28% more likely to develop hearing loss than those who don’t smoke.
+The University of Manchester found that smokers are 28% more likely to have hearing loss.
+This is when compared to those who don’t smoke.
 The percentage increased even more as the number of packs smoked per day increased.
 The carbon monoxide and nicotine in the cigarettes tightens up the blood vessels.
 This starves the inner ear of oxygen.

 Keep The Volume At A Reasonable Level